Melodiya: History

-Since 2008, some Melodiya records have been available to North American listeners through the Canadian classical label Analekta which is distributed by Entertainment One Distribution in the USA and Distribution Select in Canada.
+Since 2008, some Melodiya records have been available to North American listeners through the Canadian classical label Analekta which is distributed by Entertainment One Distribution in the US and Distribution Select in Canada.

+Melodiya is working with the archive.
+As of 2023, more than 80% of the archive has been digitized and 2,400 digital albums have been published; since 2014, more than 100 vinyl records have been published.

 Notable artists

 Thousands of artists have appeared on the Melodiya label.
 For a partial list, see List of Melodiya artists.